-As you research finishing and binding options for multi-page production print materials, you’ve likely come across spiral binding.
+As you research finishing and binding options for multi-page production print materials, you've likely come across spiral binding.
 But just what is spiral binding, and what are the benefits of it?
-Let’s take a look into what is considered spiral binding, its pros, cons, and applications for your organization.
+Let's take a look into the advantages and disadvantages of spiral binding as well as the applications for your organization.

 The Benefits of Spiral Binding

 - It allows books to lay flat.
 Where a glued perfect binding is best for a hand-held book, spiral binding is preferred for materials that will need to lay flat on a desk, workbench, or possibly a podium.
 This is especially handy for manuals and guides that provide instructions—allowing for the use of one's hands (on computers, during technical repairs, assembly, maintenance, etc.).

 - It can accommodate a wide range of page counts.
 When it comes to spiral bindings, the number of pages is virtually irrelevant.
 Large or small, all that needs to change is the size of the plastic or metal binding piece.

 - It can be folded entirely over.
 Spiral binding can be opened in a full-360-motion to allow for a focus on a single page.
 This is especially handy for when the book is large or desktop space is limited — such as in a classroom setting.

 - Pages can be added or removed after binding.
 Though rare, there may be an occasion when a mistake exists on a page within a spiral-bound book or a section has updated with new information.
 Instead of throwing out an entire shipment and reprinting new books, spiral binding can be unwound to allow for the removal, addition, or substitution of pages.